Application and Review Process

 A schematic diagram of the review process is also provided below.

 1. The Applicant develops and submits to the REB a complete Application for Ethical Review.
 A complete application includes:

-- CapU REB Application for Ethical Review Form with all questions answered;
+- CapU REB Application Form Oct 2021 with all questions answered;

 - Appendices such as participant recruitment instruments (e.g. posters, scripts, and recruitment letters), consent forms, interview questions/scripts, focus group scripts, and online survey URL, etc.; and

 - Copies of certificates of completion for the Tri-council Course on Research Ethics (CORE).

 In the case of student research, faculty supervisors are responsible for submitting application by email on behalf of students under their supervision.
 By submitting an application on behalf of a student, the student supervisor attests that they have read and endorse the application, and are responsible for ensuring that the research is conducted in accordance with the approved ethical protocol.